Frequently Asked Questions: Buying on Paper

 A8: If the building permit is already received, minimally 15% of the price will be paid upon contract signing.
-The rest of the payments will be paid upon construction milestones being achieved, and the final payment is 5% at completion.
+The rest of the payments will be paid over time, and the final payment is usually 5% at completion.
 Payment schedules are usually somewhat flexible and can be negotiated by your attorney.
-As discussed in Q4, your payments are protected by the bank guarantee.
+Sometimes, developers offer special plans such as 20/80, where the buyer puts down 20% on contract and pays the final 80% at completion.
+As discussed in Q4, your payments are protected by a bank guarantee.
 The purchaser deposits each payment into the special project account administered by the bank financing the project.
 Upon receipt of each payment, the bank instructs the project to issue a policy guaranteeing the payment in the case of insolvency or bankruptcy of the builder.

 Q9: Can I buy in dollars?

 A9: The prices are quoted in shekels and are not linked to the dollar-shekel exchange rate.
 We recommend that your lawyer inserts a clause in the contract permitting you to make prepayments.
 This will allow you to prepay a portion of the purchase price when there are advantageous fluctuations in the dollar/shekel rate.